-- »Top Pro Puts His Stamp of Approval on Schedule & Structure of 2020 World Series of Poker
+- »Top Pro Puts His Stamp of Approval on 2020 World Series of Poker

-Top Pro Puts His Stamp of Approval on Schedule & Structure of 2020 World Series of Poker
+Top Pro Puts His Stamp of Approval on 2020 World Series of Poker

 Allen ‘Chainsaw’ Kessler has been chopping down the competition on the poker circuit for years now.
 He has amassed more than $4 million in tournament earnings, and according to the Global Poker Index, ranks 10th all-time in cashes’ with close to 400 worldwide.
 At the game’s marquis event, the World Series of Poker, Kessler has reached the money stage, or ‘cashed,’ more than 80 times and has reached multiple final tables.
 Certainly, one of the world’s best poker players.
 This year, he is all about the WSOP.